Kuji Sea Cliffs

 I was familiar with the name Hattori Hanzo as a figure from Japanese history and the leader of the Iga ninja.
 I think most Japanese would be familiar with the name as well, although probably wouldn’t know much beyond his characterization in film and video games.
 The Hanzo Company website describes Hanzo as a samurai who could kill with a single stroke, protect the emperor, and unify of the country.
 While I would certainly give kudos to these folks for coming up with an original moniker, the bio on Mr. Hanzo is not quite how things went down in the waning days of the 16th Century.
 Or, as we used to say in the old neighborhood, that’s not quite your cat.

 Hanzo lived during what is known as the Sengoku Jidai, or Warring States Period (1467-1568).
-As you might imagine, it was a period of power struggles between clans and fiefdoms for control and domination of the country.
-During that period and for most of Japanese history for that matter, the emperor held little power and it was not until the collapse of the feudal system in 1868 and the beginning of the modern era known as the Meiji Restoration that the emperor had any far-reaching authority.
+As you might imagine, it was a period of power struggles between warlords and fiefdoms for control and domination of the country.
+During that period and for most of Japanese history for that matter, the emperor held little power, and it was not until the collapse of the feudal system in 1868, and the beginning of the modern era known as the Meiji Restoration that the emperor had any far-reaching authority.
 So as far as I can tell, Hanzo wasn’t protecting any emperors, or winning battles with his sword.
 Despite the aesthetic beauty and deadly nature of the Japanese katana, it had limited use on the Sengoku battlefield.
 The yari, or spear, and the newly imported matchlock were more effective in the large-scale engagements of the day.
 As for the claim that he helped unify Japan, we will have to give him a bit more credit.

 According to historical records, Hanzo was a samurai in the service of a regional warlord known as Tokugawa Ieyasu, Hanzo was known for his skill in military strategy, espionage, and assignation.
-It was Tokugawa, not the emperor, who unified Japan through savvy political maneuvering, a bit of luck, and with the assistance of Hanzo’s and his Iga ninja.
+It was Tokugawa, not the emperor, who unified Japan through savvy political maneuvering, a bit of luck, and the assistance of Hanzo’s and his ninja.
 Tokugawa and his descendants went on to hold power for the next three-hundred and fifty years.
 Not a bad run if you’re in the warlord racket.
 The current tv series Shogun is loosely based on the story of English navigator William Adams and Tokugawa Ieyasu.
-Not sure what all this has to do with third-party logistics, but maybe espionage and clandestine ops are a big thing in the freight business.
+Not sure what all this has to do with third-party logistics, but maybe espionage and clandestine ops are big in the freight business.

 Needing a break from the exhausting work of writing humorless prose, I stopped in at the new Staba out front of Mr. Hanzo’s place of business to see if they had my favorite Nitro Cold Brew.
 They did and I sat down to enjoy my view of corn stubble waiting to become a warehouse.
 When at S&B, I try to be polite and not stare at the purple hair, neck tattoos, or laptop hobos, but it’s hard work.
 Having been a “hobo” myself, I know the exact timing required to purchase something before they call the cops.
 As I sipped my joe, I glanced to my left and saw a dark figure hunched over what looked to be battle plans depicting troop positions and castle walls.
 And was that a wakizashi blade at his waist?
 Nah, couldn’t be.
 I grabbed my nitro and headed for the door reminding myself that we were, after all, in Avon, Indiana.